Menu Top

 Given:

-A quadrilateral ABCD circumscribing a circle.
-The sides AB, BC, CD, and DA touch the circle at points P, Q, R, and S respectively.
+A quadrilateral ABCD circumscribes a circle with center O. The sides AB, BC, CD, and DA touch the circle at points P, Q, R, and S respectively.

 To Prove: